j-smith05/CS-221/doubleLinkedList/README.txt

 TESTING:

- How did you test your program to be sure it works and meets all of the requirements?
-What was the testing strategy?
-What kinds of tests were run?
- Can your program handle bad input?
-Is your program  idiot-proof?
-How do you know?
-What are the known issues / bugs remaining in your program?

-DISCUSSION:

 I tested my program mainly using the ListTester class that came with the project, but I was also updating and checking things as I went.
 Every time I finished a new part of the list or the iterator, I would re-run the